gabonozaur/movies/README.md

 The id of selected movie is passed as query params and I decided to name the interface for data provided from BE with 'DTO' because it's easier to know what is FE param and what is received.

-Added some nice touch with debouncing in sidebar search...although it looks like overkill in specific movie page
+Added some nice touch with debouncing in sidebar search

 Used // eslint-disable-next-line react-hooks/exhaustive-deps to ignore unused dependencies in useEffect .